lanzoninicola/asynccomponent/README.md

 It contains the code using the React.lazy function.

-Thanks to React.lazy function it is not necessary build a specific HoC, the component is automatically returned and it must be wrapped by the "Suspense" component provided by React library.
+Thanks to React.lazy function it's not necessary build a specific HoC, the component is automatically returned and it must be wrapped by the "Suspense" component provided by React library.

 const componentToRenderWhenNeeded = React.lazy(() => import('./components/componentToRenderWhenNeeded'));